ucl-exoplanets/lightcurve_model/README.md

 - Stellar model is no longer defined when initialising a Planet object (no ```ldc_stellar_model``` argument), it is defined when adding an observation

-- New way of defining the iterations in MCMC
+- New definition of iterations in MCMC
 ```python
 # v4.0 -  total model evaluations = iterations
 iterations, walkers = 15000, 3